verivital/behaverify/REPRODUCIBILITY/2026_ATVA/compare/README.md

 On a modern Threadripper-class host (single-CPU, no GPU work), the full `run_all.sh`:

-- Table 2 — three independent timing runs of N=1..10.
+- Table 2: three independent timing runs of N=1..10.
 The 5 min timeout
-  fires for naive at N >= 7..8, so the upper bound is ~3 × (N=1..6 fast +
-  4 × 5 min) = ~60 min.
-In practice ~35–45 min.
+  fires for naive at N >= 7..8, so the upper bound is 3 * (N=1..6 fast + 4 * 5 min) = 60 min.
+In practice, it takes around 35–45 min.
-- Table 3 — BehaVerify side ~5–10 min (translation + nuXmv INVAR);
-  BT2Fiacre side ~30 sec total.
+- Table 3: BehaVerify side 5–10 min (translation + nuXmv INVAR);   BT2Fiacre side takes 30 sec total.
-- Section 4.3 — reuses Table 3's MarsRover / TrainControl runs; near-zero
+- Section 4.3: reuses Table 3's MarsRover / TrainControl runs; near-zero marginal cost.
-  marginal cost.

-Plan ~50–60 min wall-clock for a clean run.
+Plan for a 60 min wall-clock for a clean run.